howardEagle/NodeJsModel/README.md

 # NodeJsModel
-Model realization for Node.js and CouchDB
+Model realization for Node.js and CouchDB.
+In development